ayomaska18/Deribit-ATMIV-Fetcher/README.md

 ## Configuration

-1. Create a `.env` file in the root directory of the project.
+1. Create a `.env` file in the root directory of the project using the `.env.example` file.
 Use the following template:

    ```dotenv
    INFLUXDB_URL=